gunslingerfry/lastpass-cli/README.md

 ## Operating System Support

-`lpass` is designed to run on GNU/Linux, Cygwin and Mac OS X.
+`lpass` is designed to run on GNU/Linux, Cygwin and Mac OS X. This is a port for Termux.
+The upstream lastpass repo is here: https://github.com/lastpass/lastpass-cli

 ## Dependencies